chollenbeck/rad_haplotyper/README.md

 Term::ProgressBar<br />
 Parallel::ForkManager<br />

-##### Running the program
+### Running the program

 Assumptions about the data:

-_High quality SNP genotpyes_: The program tends to work best when the SNP data to be haplotyped have been carefully filtered for quality score, etc. prior to running.
+**High quality SNP genotypes**: The program tends to work best when the SNP data to be haplotyped have been carefully filtered for quality score, etc. prior to running.
 This is because successful haplotyping relies on observing SNPs from all sites listed at a locus in the VCF file.
 A single low-quality SNP that would otherwise have been removed from the data can cause an entire locus to fail.

-_Discrete RAD loci_: In this program, haplotyping is based on the idea that single- and paired-end reads capture the phase of linked SNPs.
+**Discrete RAD loci**: In this program, haplotyping is based on the idea that single- and paired-end reads capture the phase of linked SNPs.
 RAD loci are defined by contigs specified in the VCF file.
 It therefore requires that each set of reads, whether single or paired-end, (mostly) cover all of the sites to be haplotyped at a locus (contig), which is the case for single-end RAD data of various types and for paired-end ddRAD data.
 Paired-end reads from single-digest RAD experiments are not suitable for the program at the moment because reverse reads do not necessarily cover each variable site.
 This also poses a problem for RAD experiments where SNP calling is based on alignment to an existing reference genome (rather than one based on _de novo_ RAD assembly), although a workaround for this problem is being considered.

 rad_haplotyper requires two types of input: